Kristoff23/museo/README.md

     </div>
     <div>
       <h2>References</h2>
-      <p>This is the content of the References page.
-Replace this text with your actual content.</p>
+      <p>This is the content of the References page.Information and reference where we got the idea.</p>
     </div>
   </div>
   <div id="contact">